swachev/swachev-marketplace/README.md

 Forking a repository allows you to freely experiment with changes without affecting the original project.

 1. On GitHub, navigate to the https://github.com/swachev/swachev-marketplace repository.
 In the top-right corner of the page, click Fork.

 ![Screenshot](https://evliion.s3.amazonaws.com/fork-image-jpeg.jpg)

 2. Create a local clone of your fork
 On GitHub, navigate to your fork of the swachev-marketplace repository.
 Under the repository name, click Clone or download.

 ![alt tag](https://evliion.s3.amazonaws.com/clone-download-jpeg.jpg)

-To clone the repository using HTTPS, under "Clone with HTTPS", click .
+To clone the repository using HTTPS, under "Clone with HTTPS", click.

 ![alt tag](https://evliion.s3.amazonaws.com/clone-with-https-jpeg.jpg)

 Open Git Bash.
 Type git clone, and then paste the URL you copied earlier.
 It will look like this, with your GitHub username instead of YOUR-USERNAME: